 In 1931, the section from Turkey Creek Road to Canoe Creek was paved while in Harrisburg the designation was moved from Chestnut Street to Market Street and in Reading from Ninth Street to Fifth Street.
 In 1934, the highway was under construction from Mundys Corners to the Cambria Township line.
 Also that year in Cambria County, the designation was moved off Manor Drive and Saint Joseph Street via Loretto and onto Admiral Peary Highway between Ebensburg and Cresson.
 In Easton, the designation was moved back to 13th Street between Butler Street and Northampton Street.
 In 1935, the section from Mundys Corners to the Cambria Township line was completed and the designation was moved yet again in Harrisburg to follow Maclay Street and Cameron Street between Front Street and State Street.
 In 1938, widening took place on the highway from McKee Road to Pittsburgh, Pittsburgh to current PA 130, Duncansville to Frankstown, Point View to Yellow Spring, Lewistown to Mifflintown, Speeceville to Clark Creek, PA 443 to Harrisburg, and Parkway Manor to Allentown.

 The 1940s began with widening work continuing along the route from Summit to the Juniata Township line and Harrisburg to Progress.
 In 1941, the route was widened from Palmerton Road to Kettle Hollow Road, Cresson to Summit, current PA 655 intersection to Mount Union, Jacks Creek to Mifflintown, Amity Hall to the current PA 849 intersection, Progress to Paxtonia, PA 72 to Greble Road, and Berne Road to Hamburg.
-In 1946, widening took place from Knolton Road to Bavington Road, current PA 130 to Newlonsburg, Water Street to River Road, Main Street to the current PA 655 intersection, Clark Creek to Dauphin, Paxtonia to PA 72, at the Old Route 22 intersection, PA 343 to Main Street, and Chapman to Parkway Manor.
+In 1946, widening took place from Knolton Road to Bavington Road, current PA 130 to Newlonsburg, Water Street to River Road, Main Street to the current PA 655 intersection, Clark Creek to Dauphin, at the Old Route 22 intersection, PA 343 to Main Street, and Chapman to Parkway Manor.
+A new alignment was completed from Paxtonia to PA 72.
 The designation was moved again in Harrisburg, back along Front Street to Walnut Street and Fisher Plaza for eastbound traffic and Fisher Plaza and North Street for westbound traffic.
 In Easton, the designation was removed from Northumberland Street between Prospect Avenue and the New Jersey state line and placed on Prospect Avenue and Pearl Street to cross into the Garden State.
 Construction began on July 26, 1946 on the Penn-Lincoln Parkway from the Boulevard of the Allies to the current Business US 22.
 A new William Penn Highway had been completed from the Parkway interchange to just east of the Turnpike that year, removing the designation from Old William Penn Highway which parallels the third alignment of US 22 through Monroeville, the Penn-Lincoln Parkway.
 In 1948, the route was widened from Hornock Lane to Rushwood Road, Greble Road to Old Route 22, and Old Route 22 to PA 343.
 In 1949, the route was widened from Sol Road to Hornock Lane, Huntingdon to Main Street, Clarks Ferry to Speeceville, and PA 343 to the Berks County line while construction began on new alignments from Newlonsburg to Sol Road, and PA 26 to Penn Street south of Huntingdon.